 During the 2016-17 school year, we had 24 ISS placements and there where 86 lunch detentions assigned by the Principal.
-For the current year, there have only been five ISS placements and only 59 lunch detentions assigned.
-Students are definitely behaving better but we did have some students move both out of the district and up to the middle school.
+For the 17-18 school year, there have only been five ISS placements but 161 lunch detentions were assigned.
+The severity of the offenses and the need for ISS placements dropped significantly but the number of lunch detentions served increased due to one class not following directions and the use of a new Discipline program on the Elementary Campus that made it easier to enter and track discipline records.